Chart Color Schemes

 The level of general health in Rowville - Central is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Rowville - Central demonstrates higher than average health outcomes, with low prevalence of common health conditions across both younger and older age groups.
+Rowville - Central shows better-than-average health outcomes according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is low across both younger and older age groups.

 Frequently Asked Questions - Health